Amira-Nayel/DEPI/JavaFundamentals/SessionFour/tasks_description.md

  Ex: my name is ahmed

- Then print
+Then print:

- My
+ - My
- Name
+ - Name
- Is
+ - Is
- Ahmed
+ - Ahmed